 For the purposes of these GTC:

-"Intellectual Property" means the Materials, Protected Materials, Legal Documentation, Trademarks, Labels, Know-How, Website Content, or any other subject matter protected by intellectual property rights such as designs, utility models, trademarks, designations, slogans, logos, designations of origin, patents, inventions, any copyrighted works or databases protected by copyright, the trade secret of the Office or other confidential information and materials owned or exercised by the Office;
+"Intellectual Property" means the Materials, Legal Documentation, Tools, Trademarks, Labels, Know-How, Website Content, or any other subject matter protected by intellectual property rights such as designs, utility models, trademarks, designations, slogans, logos, designations of origin, patents, inventions, any copyrighted works or databases protected by copyright, the trade secret of the Law Firm or other confidential information and materials owned or exercised by the Law Firm;

 "GDPR" means Regulation No. 2016/679 (General Data Protection Regulation);

 "Commercial Code" means Act no. 513/1991 Coll., Commercial Code, as amended;

 "Trademarks" means the registered and unregistered trademarks of the Law Firm, in particular the word mark "dagital";

 "Designations" means the designation "dagital" or "dagital legal", including combinations with other designations;

 "Legal documentation" means any legal documents such as contracts, memoranda, analyzes, reports, differences analyzes, GDPR reports, GDPR-related documentation or any other written works that the Law Firm creates in providing legal advice;

 "Know-How" means any knowledge, experience, results, specializations, procedures, recommendations, guidelines, opinions, statistics, objectives, visions, business strategies, marketing strategies and any other information generated by the Law Firm's activities and relating to its operation;